Nebraska to receive $100 million in national opioid settlement

-“If it sounds too good to be true, it probably is,” president and CEO of CenterPointe Topher Hanson said.
-“We have to scrutinize what we’re hearing, we have to advocate for ourselves and raise questions and when things have dangerous propensity, we need to be careful about how we’re doing that.
+“If it sounds too good to be true, it probably is,” the president and CEO of CenterPointe Topher Hanson said.
+“We have to scrutinize what we’re hearing, we have to advocate for ourselves and raise questions and when things have a dangerous propensity, we need to be careful about how we’re doing that.

 Hansen says opiates are drugs that are the most lethal in relapse.

 “That’s why you’re seeing the settlements you’re seeing is because they were pushing these drugs and hiding the truth and setting things up for doctors to prescribe way more than was healthy for an individual,” Hansen said.

 Five years ago, Nebraska started the Nebraska Coalition to Prevent Opioid Abuse, which was implemented to prevent an opioid crisis here in the state.

 According to the Nebraska Department of Health and Human Services, in 2019, 168 people died of a drug overdose in the state and at least 64 of those were opioid-related.

 Peterson says the money will primarily go towards opioid abuse prevention, with some going to treatment and a bit towards law enforcement.
 County officials and municipal representation will determine how best to distribute the funds across the state with the primary focus of treatment.